 The decision regarding early entrance to kindergarten requires careful consideration of all factors that affect kindergarten success with final determination to be made based on the recommendation of the District Evaluation Team, to be composed of such individuals as the Superintendent or designee determine appropriate.
 The academic, social, and emotional readiness, as well as the student's physical development and well-being, must be weighed with institutional factors also considered.
 Sound decision making in the area of early entrance to kindergarten is dependent upon reliable information regarding a student's readiness and a thoughtful balancing of the myriad of factors implicated by the decision.
 Parents will be notified in writing of the results of the Early Kindergarten Entrance assessment and the determination of the District Evaluation Team in a timely fashion; not to exceed three weeks after the assessments are completed.

-Families who seek early admission of their child into kindergarten must obtain an Early Entrance to Kindergarten Packet from the School District Administration.
+Families who seek early admission of their child into kindergarten must obtain an Early Entrance to Kindergarten Application Guide from the School District Administration.
+Parents must complete and submit forms as directed in packet.